Skip to main content

 # Sort by creation date (newest first)

-GET /members?sort=-createdAt
+GET /contracts?sort=-createdAt

-GET /members?sort=role,-createdAt
+GET /contracts?sort=name

 Filtering